goktug7913/ESP_Pilot/README.md

 - Support for more sensors (barometer, compass, etc.)
 - Support for more flight modes (currently only supports manual mode)
 - Wider range of ESP32 boards
-- Logging to SD card
+- Logging to SD card, maybe.
 - Long range telemetry (I'm thinking of using LoRa or nRF24L01+)
+- Bluetooth configurator (I don't see a benefit of this, but I might add it)
 - Tool for pre-build configuration, building and flashing in an easy way.
 (I'm thinking of using Python for this, as ESP-IDF uses Python already.)

 # Contributing